acheddir/acheddir.github.io/_posts/2024-05-19-swagger-is-being-removed-from-net-9.md

 ```
 {: file=".NET CLI"}

-To configure the middleware that will be serving the Scalar API reference UI add the following lines to your `Program.cs` :
+To configure the middleware that will be serving the Scalar API reference UI, add the following lines to your `Program.cs` :
 ```csharp
 // ...